Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 Step 2: Preparing for the migration

-It is important to prepare for the migration process and make a checklist.
+It is important to prepare a comprehensive Office 365 migration checklist.
 Here are the following points that should be included:

 • Preparing the domain